Cwantic/Documentation/Design/Modification.md

 If the pipe has a bend before, next or both, you can check the cell *Use intersection point* to calculate the distance between these points instead of the extremities of the pipe.

+If the position of the cut is outside the selected element, the cut button will not works.

 Click on **Cut** to execute the command.

     To know the UNIT of the value, just let the mouse over the cell.